 New York Construction Accident Lawyer

 The Law Firm of Leandros A. Vrionedes, P.C. represents construction workers who have suffered work-related injuries while working at construction sites.
 Construction injuries can range in severity from minor injuries to severe injuries that result in permanent disability, paralysis, or even death.
 Although individuals may seek compensation for work-related injuries through workers’ compensation, sometimes workers’ compensation benefits do not sufficiently cover all of the expenses employees incur.
+You may need the assistance of a New York construction accident lawyer to help you recover damages.

 At the Law Firm of Leandros A. Vrionedes, P.C., we zealously advocate on our clients’ behalf to maximize their recovery in construction-related accidents.
 We seek recovery against property owners, contractors, various manufacturers, engineers, and architects who are responsible for our clients’ injuries.